i-m-siddhant/LEARN_GIT/readme.md

         git remote add origin <gitRepoUrl>

-How can we rename the remote branch?
+## How can we rename the remote branch?

+    **

     git remote rename <old> <new>
     git remote remove <name>

+## How do we tell git to push to the remote

+    **

-How do we tell git to push to the remote main/master branch called origin with the command git push -u origin main/master git branch -M main -> renaming master to main
+    main/master branch called origin with the command git push -u origin main/master
+    git branch -M main -> renaming master to main

-How to fetch and pull
+## How to fetch and pull

+    **

     There are two options of getting repository changes from a remote branch

     git pull
     git fetch

-WD -> git add -> Staging area -> git commit -> Local repository -> (git push) -> Remote repository
+## WD -> git add -> Staging area -> git commit -> Local repository -> (git push) -> Remote repository

-git fetch -> will update your local repository logs, but remote se code aake aapke local mein files ko overwrite nhi krega!!!
+## git fetch -> will update your local repository logs, but remote se code aake aapke local mein files ko overwrite nhi krega!!!

-In English
+**

     Git fetch will download changes from the Github remote repository, however you will not see those changes be part of the files you have in the working directory

     Fetch allows us to grab additional work done on the remote master branch without needing to merge it in your working directory files

     Git fetch makes sense when you're working with others and want to see whtat changes they've made but aren't ready to overwrite your own files yet.

-Commands
+## Commands
+    **

     git fetch <remote> <branch>

-Usually, it is like this
+## Usually, it is like this

+    **

     git fetch origin <branch>

     git pull -> will update your logs and as well as remote se saare code leke aayega aur aake aapki working directory mein overwrite krdegea!!!

     Using git pull makes sense when you want to directly grab changes from the remote branch and directly merge them into your current branch

-This means, you will literally update the files in your working directory to match up and merge with the remote branch **Not a best practice
+    This means, you will literally update the files in your working directory to match up and merge with the remote branch

+## But it is not a best practice

-Day 3 topics
+## Day 3 topics

+    **

     Master/main branch and branches -> important
     What is head? -> very important
     Git branch commands
         -> git branch - basic command, no harm
         -> git switch - good to know
         -> git checkout - very important
     Delete or rename branch  - not so useful
-Merging branch and conflicts - very important
-Using git diff - not so useful, better to have gitlens!!!
+    Merging branch and conflicts - very important Using git diff - not so useful, better to have gitlens!!!

-* ---Understanding branches---
+## ---Understanding branches---

     * Branch represents an independent line of development
     * Branches serve as an abstraction for the edit/stage/commit process
     * They are a way to request a brand new working directory, staging area, and project history

 Upon creating a new repo with git init, you create a new branch called the master branch or main branch